-Frazer is a 2015-2019 Self Graduate Fellow pursuing a Ph.D. in bioengineering.
+Lance Frazer is a 2015-2019 Self Graduate Fellow pursuing a Ph.D. in bioengineering.
 He received a B.S.
-(2014) in biomedical engineering from the University of Arizona, Tucson, Arizona.
-As an undergraduate, Frazer performed research in a biomaterials laboratory where he worked on developing 3-D biocompatible scaffold to regenerate heart tissue.
+(2014) in biomedical engineering from the University of Arizona, Tucson, AZ.
+As an undergraduate, Frazer performed research in a biomaterials laboratory where he worked on developing a 3-D biocompatible scaffold to regenerate heart tissue.
 He also worked on developing a material that could detect metastatic breast cancer cells in blood.
 As a graduate student at the University of Kansas, Frazer has shifted his research interests into computational modeling.
-He is currently investigating subchondral bone cysts that develop in racehorses and ways in which to fix them.
+He is currently investigating surgical interventions for subchondral bone cysts that develop in young athletes, older populations with osteoarthritis, and racehorses.

 Mentor: Dr. Kenneth Fischer, Professor, Mechanical Engineering